Nut06/Whendee/services/event-service/README.md

 - `200 OK` → poll closed, payload mirrors `GET /poll`.
 - `409 Conflict` → tie detected, response includes `tiedOptionIds` array (provide one of them in `finalOptionId` to resolve).
+- When a winner is determined, the Event's `location` field is updated to match the winning option's label automatically.

 ## Environment variables